 ERYC (erythromycin) by Dr. Reddy's Laboratories is mechanism of action erythromycin acts by inhibition of protein synthesis by binding 50 s ribosomal subunits of susceptible organisms.
-Approved for pneumonia, acne vulgaris, blepharitis.
 First approved in 1981.

-ERYC (Erythromycin) is an oral macrolide antibiotic approved in 1981 that inhibits bacterial protein synthesis by binding to the 50S ribosomal subunit.
-It treats gram-positive and gram-negative infections including pneumonia, acne vulgaris, and blepharitis.
-The drug is formulated as delayed-release capsules for oral administration.
+ERYC is an oral macrolide antibiotic containing erythromycin that inhibits bacterial protein synthesis by binding to the 50S ribosomal subunit.
+It is active against a broad spectrum of gram-positive and gram-negative bacteria, atypical organisms, and some parasites.
+The delayed-release capsule formulation improves tolerability by reducing gastrointestinal side effects.

 Mechanism of Action Erythromycin acts by inhibition of protein synthesis by binding 50 S ribosomal subunits of susceptible organisms.
 It does not affect nucleic acid synthesis.
 Resistance The major route of resistance is modification of the 23S rRNA in the 50S ribosomal subunit to insensitivity,…